ankitects/anki-manual/src/getting-started.md

 After confirming that you are correct, you can tell Anki how well you remembered, and Anki will choose a next time to show you again.

+#### Types of Cards:

+- **New:** A new card is one that you have downloaded or entered in, but have never studied before.

+- **Learning:** Cards that were seen for the first time recently, and are still being learnt.

+- **Review:** Cards that were previously learnt, and now need to be reviewed so you don’t forget them.
+There are two types of review cards:
+  - **Young:** A young card is one that has an interval of less than 21 days, but is not in learning.
+  - **Mature:** A mature card is one that has an interval of 21 days or greater.

+- **Relearn:** A relearning card is a card that you have failed in review mode, thus returning it to learning mode to be relearned.

 ### Decks

 A 'deck' is a group of cards.
 You can place cards in different decks to